petergardfjall/dotfiles/cheat/sheets/rust.cheat.md

     }

-The at operator (`@`) lets us create a variable that holds a value at the same time we’re testing that value to see whether it matches a pattern.
+The at operator (`@`) lets us create a variable that holds a value at the same time we're testing that value to see whether it matches a pattern.

     let x = 1;